swiftgist/vagrant-docker-pipework/README.md

 I wrote two implementations in Ruby and Python.
 The first simply calls the _pipework_ script for every bridge on every container.
 The second calls the individual commands directly for creating the bridge, host and guest interfaces.

+The initial Vagrantfile and Dockerfile came from https://github.com/bubenkoff/vagrant-docker-example.

 ## Usage
 Each script is standalone and reads the *topology.yml* in the current directory.
 The contents are the network bridges desired and the list of servers.
 Here is an excerpt: